dkp1903/digimocker/README.md

     d.
 Run `npm install` to install the dependencies
     e.
 Run `npm run start` to start the app.
 If it all works well, the application will be live on localhost:5000

+To contribute to this repo, please reach out to me to get access to the MongoDB instance.

 Creator - [Dushyant Pathak](mailto:dushyant.pathak@crio-users.in)